-25. I HAVEN'T RECEIVED MY BLANK BALLOT YET, WHAT SHOULD I DO?:
+29. I HAVEN'T RECEIVED MY BLANK BALLOT YET, WHAT SHOULD I DO?:

-[More than 45 days before the next election:]
+[IF more than 45 days before the election:]

 States are required to send out ballots to overseas voters 45 days before a scheduled election.
-For the [date] Election, ballot should be sent out by [date].
+For the [date] Election, ballots should be sent out by [date].

 You should email or call your Local Election Official to verify they will be sending you a ballot.
-You can look up the contact information here: www.votefromabroad.org/states
+You can look up the contact information here: www.votefromabroad.org/states (scroll down to "Find Your Election Office").

-[Fewer than 45 days before the next election:]
+[IF fewer than 45 days before the election:]